EricLusk-Jopson/todoEAFrontend/README.md

 1. Create a todoEA folder on your machine

-2. Clone the backend repo into todoEA/backend
+2. Clone the backend repo into todoEA

-3. Clone the frontend repo into todoEA/frontend
+3. Clone the frontend repo into todoEA

 Repos can be found here:
 backend: https://github.com/EricLusk-Jopson/todoEABackend.git